chiefenne/PyAero/docs/index.rst

    <br />

 .. important::
-   The documentation is not yet finished but almost up to date.
+   The documentation is not yet finished, but should be good enough to make meshes.

 ********************
 PyAero documentation